-Clearly, the bidder behavior is influenced by his income, the opportunities presented by the economic environment, the valuation of the product, and the auction rule, among other things.
-That is why bidders presents different bids.
-If we choose randomly one of the bidders, she/he will make an offer that is describe a random variable $X$ with distribution $F(x)$.
-The profit depends on this last distribution.
-We cannot advocate for any one price distribution over another, but suggest that novel products or services would have an exponential or power law distribution, while products that are well-known on the market would have a Normal or Log-Normal distribution.
-It is interesting to note that if the price distribution has a a power law tail with $\alpha < 2$ the expected total income is infinity, which means in practice that could be arbitrary large.
+Clearly, the bidder's behavior is influenced by his/her income, the opportunities presented by the economic environment, the valuation of the product, and the auction's rules, among other things~\cite{sub0}.
+That is why bidders present different bids.
+If we randomly choose one bidder, she/he will make an economic offer that is described by a random variable $X$ with distribution $F(x)$.
+The company profit depends on this last distribution $F(x)$, which is a function of the valuation distribution $F_V(v)$.
+We cannot advocate for any one valuation distribution over another, but suggest that novel products or services would have an exponential or power law distribution, while products that are well-known on the market would have a Normal or Log-Normal distribution.
+It is interesting to note that if the price distribution has a power law tail with $\alpha < 2$, the expected total income is infinity, which means in practice, it could be arbitrarily large.

-Is there a universal price distribution for novel products, for example?
-In other words, is the law the same for all products except for a scale factor?
+Is there a universal valuation distribution for novel products?
+In other words, is the law the same for all products, respecting a given scale factor?
 One way to determine this is to use the model on real sales.
-Behavioral experiments could help answer this question if the true motivation for obtaining the product is controlled, which is difficult.
-Finally, an additional thing to consider is the wealth distribution in a given population, which would reflect that population's economic capacity for buying the product.
+Behavioral experiments could help answer this question if the true motivation for obtaining the product is controlled, which is difficult to do.
+Finally, one should consider the wealth distribution in a given population, which would reflect that population's economic capacity to buy the product.
 This may ``mix'' the ``true'' price distribution of a homogeneous population.
 Perhaps all of these factors together result in a heavy tail distribution.